pncfoundation/pncf_message_board/Plan.md

 - Contains message board for everyone to see
 - Fetches the 10 most recent messages from database
 - User can load more when they scroll down
-- Site checks for new messages every minute
+- Site checks for new messages every 2 minutes

 # Moderators